-Non-FFV vehicles are compatible with gasoline containing 10% ethanol (E10).
+Non-Flex Fuel Vehicles (FFV) are compatible with gasoline containing up to 10% ethanol (E10).
 Gasoline with higher ethanol content may void the New Vehicle Limited Warranty.
-5

 If a Non-FFV vehicle is inadvertently fueled with E-85 fuel, the engine will have some or all of these symptoms: